Canderousx/AngleBackend2.0-microservices-/README.md

 It also acts as the source of the *video_uploaded* event.

 When a user uploads a new video, this service handles the storage of the raw *.mp4* file and then publishes its metadata via **Apache Kafka**.
-This event-driven approach enables the **Video-Processor** and **Thumbnail-Generator** services to initiate their respective tasks.
+This event-driven approach enables the [Video-Processor](#video-processor) and [Thumbnail-Generaotr](#thumbnail-generator) services to initiate their respective tasks.

-Additionally, Video-Manager generates video-related notifications, such as when video processing is completed, which are then sent via Kafka to the **Notification-Service**.
+Additionally, Video-Manager generates video-related notifications, such as when video processing is completed, which are then sent via Kafka to the [Notification-Service](#notification-service)

 It also listens to video-related topics on **Kafka**, enabling it to process and handle videos dynamically based on the received events.